VikramVasudevan/mongo-crud-app/README.md

-# eCOPSV2-Admin-Module
+# Mongo-CRUD-App-Admin-Module

-Admin module for ecopsv2# mongo-crud-app
+Admin module for mongo-crud-app